Paul Biya: Presidency (1982–present)

 In 1985, the CNU was transformed into the Cameroon People's Democratic Movement, in Bamenda and Biya was unlawfully elected as its president.
 He was also re-elected as President of Cameroon on 24 April 1988.

 Biya initially took some steps to open up the regime, culminating in the decision to legalize opposition parties in 1990.
 According to official results, Biya won the first multiparty presidential election, held on 11 October 1992, with about 40% of the vote.
 There was no provision for a runoff; the opposition was unable to unite around a single candidate.
 The second placed candidate, John Fru Ndi of the opposition Social Democratic Front (SDF), officially received about 36%.
 The results were strongly disputed by the opposition, which alleged fraud.

 In the October 1997 presidential election, which was boycotted by the main opposition parties, Biya was re-elected with 92.6 percent of the vote; he was sworn in on 3 November.

 He has been consistently re-elected as the National President of the RDPC; he was re-elected at the party's second extraordinary congress on 7 July 2001 and its third extraordinary congress on 21 July 2006.

 Biya won another seven-year term in the 11 October 2004 presidential election, officially taking 70.92 percent of the vote, although the opposition again alleged widespread fraud.
 Biya was sworn in on 3 November.

-After being re-elected in 2004, Biya was barred by a two-term limit in the 1996 Constitution from running for President again in 2011, but he sought to revise this, to allow him to run again.
+After being re-elected in 2004, Biya was barred by a two-term limit in the 1996 Constitution from running for president again in 2011; however, he sought to revise this, to allow him to run again.
 In his 2008 New Year's message, Biya expressed support for revising the Constitution, saying that it was undemocratic to limit the people's choice.
 The proposed removal of term limits was among the grievances expressed during violent protests in late February 2008.
 Nevertheless, on 10 April 2008, the National Assembly voted to change the Constitution to remove term limits.
 Given the RDPC's control of the National Assembly, the change was overwhelmingly approved, with 157 votes in favor and five opposed; the 15 deputies of the SDF chose to boycott the vote in protest.
-The change also provided for the President to enjoy immunity from prosecution for his actions as President after leaving office.
+The change also provided for the President to enjoy immunity from prosecution for his actions as president after leaving office.